 In addition, understanding the permitting process, sewer line locations, and other local particulars (like wildlife protections) is essential for a smooth home construction process.
-Of course with the right builder, many of these contingencies take care of themselves.
+With the right builder, many of these factors take care of themselves.

 Choosing a Custom Home Builder in Hunterdon County